-Seeing killer whales and

-natural environment is a thrilling
+Marine Wildlife Laws & Guidelines for Boaters,

+(Revised 2020)

+Paddlers and Viewers

+Canada Georgia Strait Alliance Columbia

+www.bewhalewise.org

-other marine wildlife in their
+Seeing killer whales and other marine wildlife in their natural environment is a thrilling experience.

-In our excitement, we sometimes

-wildlife and their habitat.
-Just like us, marine

-mammals need space to find food, choose mates, raise
+In our excitement, we sometimes forget that our presence has an effect on wildlife and their habitat.
+Just like us, marine mammals need space to find food, choose mates, raise young, socialize, and rest.

-When we get too close, approach too fast, or make too

-much noise, we may disrupt these activities and cause

-the animals unnecessary stress.
-In some cases, we may
+When we get too close, approach too fast, or make too much noise, we may disrupt these activities and cause the animals unnecessary stress.
+In some cases, we may be threatening their lives.